Cape Canaveral and Central Florida

 A little further northwest in the city of Winter Park is the Charles Hosmer Morse Museum of American Art.
 At this destination in Florida, special needs visitors can marvel at the world's most comprehensive collection of lamps, art glass, furniture, jewelry and other works by Louis Comfort Tiffany.
 In its galleries, the museum also features decorative art, pottery, graphics and late-19th and early-20th century American paintings.
 In the evening, the museum also holds plays, musicals, Philharmonic concerts and ballet performances in its intimate theaters.
 The Museum is wheelchair accessible as all galleries are on a single floor.

-Visitors may also plan trips for disabled individuals to visit the city of Orlando, a 45 minute drive east of Cape Canaveral.
+Limited mobility visitors may also opt to visit the city of Orlando, a 45 minute drive east of Cape Canaveral.
 With destinations such as Walt Disney World’s Magic Kingdom, Universal Studios, Sea World and Epcot, it’s no wonder that Orlando was rated the No. 1 summertime tourist destination by the American Society of Travel Agents for eight straight years.